 - for the "minor transactions", such opinion is not binding.
 Nevertheless, Enel shall make available to the public, within fifteen days after the close of each quarter, a document containing an indication of the counterparty, of the object and the consideration of any "minor transactions" approved in the reference quarter in the presence of a negative opinion of the related parties committee, as well as of the reasons why the opinion was not shared; - for the "major transactions", if the related parties committee issues a negative opinion, the board of directors of the Company, if set forth in the Corporate bylaws (as it actually is), may submit the transaction concerned to the ordinary shareholders' meeting for its authorization.
-The shareholders' ordinary meeting, prejudice to the majorities required by law, bylaws and provisions applicable in case of conflict of interest, approves its resolution with the favourable vote of at least half of the voting unrelated shareholders ("whitewash").
+The shareholders' ordinary meeting, without prejudice to the majorities required by law, bylaws and provisions applicable in case of conflict of interest, approves its resolution with the favourable vote of at least half of the voting unrelated shareholders ("whitewash").
 In any case, the completion of "major transactions" is prevented only if the unrelated shareholders present at the shareholders' meeting represent at least 10% of the share capital with voting rights.

 If a director has an interest in a transaction, on his own behalf or on behalf of third parties, in conflict with the interest of the Company (so-called "director involved in the transaction"), he/she shall promptly notify the other directors and statutory auditors of the nature, terms, origin and range of such interest, abstaining from voting on the approval of the transaction.
-Moreover, if a relationship exists with the Company's chief executive officer or a party related through the chief executive officer, in relation regulating related party transactions, approved by the board of directors in June 2021, were applied starting from July 1, 2021.

-(9) In this regard, it should be noted that, in line with the provisions of Article 3, paragraph 2 of CONSOB Resolution no. 21624/2020, the amendments to the corporate procedure for to a transaction that the same would be competent to approve according to the current system of delegated powers, the chief executive officer shall abstain from approving the transaction, remitting the matter to the board of directors.
+Moreover, if a relationship exists with the Company's chief executive officer or a party related through the chief executive officer, in relation to a transaction that the same would be competent to approve according to the current system of delegated powers, the chief executive officer shall abstain from approving the transaction, remitting the matter to the board of directors.